 Amityville in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Charity & Public Work • Science & Medicine.
+This historical marker is listed in this topic list: Railroads & Streetcars.
 In addition, it is included in the William G. Pomeroy Foundation series list.
-A significant historical year for this entry is 1887.
+A significant historical month for this entry is October 1867.

 Location.
-40° 41.029′ N, 73° 25.195′ W. Marker is in Amityville, New York, in Suffolk County.
-Marker is on Louden Avenue 0.1 miles west of Broadway, on the left when traveling east.
+40° 40.782′ N, 73° 25.235′ W. Marker is in Amityville, New York, in Suffolk County.
+Marker is on Ketcham Avenue, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Amityville NY 11701, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Amityville Trolley Routes (approx. ¼ mile away); South Side R.R. (approx. 0.3 miles away); Former High School (approx. half a mile away); Suffolk County (approx. half a mile away); Naomi W. Griffiths (approx. ¾ mile away); Drive-In Theatre Walt Whitman (approx. ¾ mile away); Bethel A.M.E.
-Church (approx. 0.8 miles away).
+Amityville Trolley Routes (about 300 feet away, measured in a direct line); Former High School (approx. ¼ mile away); Brunswick Home (approx. 0.3 miles away); Suffolk County (approx. 0.4 miles away); Walt Whitman (approx. half a mile away); Naomi W. Griffiths (approx. 0.6 miles away); Ireland's MillFrank Buck's Zoo (approx. 0.9 miles away).
 Touch for a list and map of all markers in Amityville.